 The framers of the Constitution knew full well that the security and safety of a family often depended on a quick and ready firearm.
 Historically, only sworn citizens in England were permitted weaponry at home.
 Peasants were expected to go more or less unarmed unless the local lord mustered and equipped them from his armory, mostly to prevent armed insurrection among the peasantry.
-This is a mode of thinking that has persisted in England to this day, the notion that the government is better suited for protecting people than people themselves.
+The earliest bans against covert concealment of firearms didn’t apply to the wealthy landed elite, either.
+This is a mode of thinking that has persisted in England to this day; the notion that the government is better suited for protecting people than people themselves– except for the aristocrats.

 When it came time to start discussing the rights of a citizen, it’s not for nothing that the right to bear arms was firmly established following the right to freedom of speech.
 When the Constitution was drafted, the British occupation and their confiscation of firearms was fresh in everyone’s mind.
 How can a person be expected to defend their country if their country won’t even permit them to defend themselves or their family?

 Firearms have immense utility as hunting tools, and they’re terrific for sport.
 But the Founders recognized that they could never guarantee equality to all citizens if they also forced citizens to rely on the government for self-defense.
 In the earliest days of our nation, there were no patrol cops or officers or mounted sheriffs to come riding at the first sound of trouble.
 People were forced to rely on themselves and their immediate neighbors for assistance and protection.
 This hasn’t changed since then; as the saying goes, ‘When seconds count, the cops are only minutes away’.

 #2: Wasn’t the 2nd Amendment written about muskets?